Updated May 29th, 2022

 After following all of these steps, you may find yourself rejected from journals after submission.
 Don’t worry, it happens to the best researchers out there.

 A More Orvium Approach

 Orvium strongly believes in Open Access and its many benefits to publishing, sharing, and collaborating.
 We give authors, publishers, and reviewers a chance to submit their research in an Open Access peer-reviewed journal.
 Expand your audience and get help when you need it with access to a global community of like-minded researchers like you.
-To stay up to date with our recent publications and to discover what matters to you, visit our platform.
+To stay up-to-date with our recent publications and discover what matters to you, visit our platform.